amigazen/unix.lib_sasc/README.md

 UnixLib3 is designed to build against the ToolKit standard.
 The build process uses SAS/C with smake for Amiga, ensuring compatibility with classic Amiga development workflows.

+Detailed build instructions will be available in the [BUILD.md](BUILD.md) file.

 ### Prerequisites

 - SAS/C compiler (primary target)
 - DICE compiler (planned support)
 - ToolKit development environment
-- AmigaOS 3.2 or compatible
+- Amiga operating system 3.1 or higher

-### Build Instructions

-Detailed build instructions will be available in the [BUILD.md](BUILD.md) file.

 ## Contact